TobyJef/pokemon-scarlet-violet/README.md

   ![Cloning](assets/images/documentation/pokeviews-cloning.webp)
 - Open a terminal in your code editor type 'git clone' into the terminal and then paste the link you copied from the Github repository.
 Press enter to change the current working directory to the location you want to use for the cloned directory.
   ![Github Terminal](assets/images/documentation/pokeviews-clone.webp)

+- Final commit of PP1 re-submission on the morning of 20/9/23.